Israeli con artist wanted in Germany arrested in the Philippines | DW | 26.10.2021

 According to the Manila Bulletin, the Philippines' biggest English-language daily, Kfir L. arrived in the capital in January 2020.
 As countries around the world went into pandemic lockdowns, Kfir L. managed to overstay his tourist visa in the Asian country.

-The Bureau of Immigration said they caught Levy in the city of Pasay after a two-week manhunt following an alert they received from German authorities.
+The Bureau of Immigration said they caught Kfir L. in the city of Pasay after a two-week manhunt following an alert they received from German authorities.

 "Now that we have him in custody, we will proceed with the deportation proceedings so he may be deported and blacklisted from the country for being an undesirable alien," Immigration Commissioner Jaime Morente said.